pceBuildMaster/Robotframework-Testrail-Listener/README.md

   * Used to add Testrail Cases to Test Suites base on a dryrun of robot
 2. TestRailRunListener.py
   * Use during normal robot test runs to add to Testrail Milestones, Plans, and Runs with tests and add results as test execute.

+Listener TestRailListener.py is the base clase the production listeners inherit from for common code.